School:School of Medicine

 Dr Simon Cork is a Senior Lecturer in Physiology and leads the physiology theme for the MBChB course.
-He is also the Admissions Tutor for Medicine and co-lead for widening participation.
+He is also the Phase 1 lead and Admissions Dean for the medicine degree and co-lead for widening participation.

-Dr Cork graduated in Biomedical Science from Stephenson College, Durham in 2008, followed by a PhD in Neurophysiology from St. Aidan’s College, Durham University in 2013.
-This was followed by post-doctoral research at University College London and a research fellow position at Imperial College London, in the laboratory of Prof. Sir Stephen Bloom, FRS.
-His research specialises in the control of hunger and body weight, particularly the role of gut hormones in the control of appetite.
+Dr Cork obtained his PhD in neurophysiology from St Aidan’s College, Durham University, in 2013.
+His doctoral research focussed on the neural control of blood pressure and identified neurochemical changes that underpin increased autonomic drive to the cardiovascular system in hypertension.
+This was followed by post-doctoral research at University College London and a research fellow position at Imperial College London, in the laboratory of Prof Sir Stephen Bloom.
+His post-doctoral research specialised in the regulation of hunger and body weight, particularly the role of gut hormones in the control of appetite and their therapeutic potential in the treatment of obesity.

-Dr Cork is passionate about science communication and has appeared on numerous national and international TV and radio programmes and is regularly quoted in newspapers on a range of topics, particularly focussed on obesity, but also on various aspects of human physiology.
+Dr Cork is passionate about science communication and has appeared on numerous national and international TV and radio programmes and is regularly quoted in newspapers particularly on the topic of obesity, but more recently on various aspects of human physiology.

 With a passion for widening access to higher education for individuals from under-represented backgrounds, Dr Cork sits on numerous national committees focussed on widening access to medical schools and is involved in instigating a number of initiatives within the School of Medicine to attract and retain such students.